CSbyGB/pentips/windows/alwaysinstallelevated.md

 ## Exploitation

-- You should have a shell with covenant or metasploit or netcat.
+- You should have a shell with covenant, metasploit or netcat or an access to the target.
 We will use Covenant and Metasploit here.

 ### Covenant